Dear Columbus Major League Pickleball Team Captains and Players,

 Concept:

 The core of MLP is to create a dynamic and engaging team environment within pickleball.
-Instead of individual players competing, teams of seven players (with a minimum of two women and two men) compete against each other in a series of matches.
+Instead of individual players competing, teams up to eight players (with a minimum of two women and two men) compete against each other in a series of matches.
 This format emphasizes team strategy, collaboration, and the excitement of both singles and doubles play within a single team matchup.

 Structure of a Team Match:

-A standard MLP team match consists of the following four games:
+A standard MLP team match consists of the following four rounds:

 different mixed doubles partnership and compete.